 Pro Tip: Use the search bar at the top of the Object Explorer to quickly locate specific objects in large databases.

 The Query Editor is where the magic happens.
-It’s a robust tool for writing, editing, and executing SQL queries.
-Whether you’re running simple SELECT statements or complex stored procedures, the Query Editor provides a user-friendly interface for working with SQL code.
+This tool allows you to write, execute, and debug SQL queries.
+Whether you’re running a simple SELECT statement or a complex stored procedure, the Query Editor provides a robust environment for working with SQL code.

 Key Features: